 Your images told us a great story!

-Rich Isaacman, President, Digital Photography Club of Annapolis – 27 June 2020
+Rich Isaacman, President, Digital Photography Club of Annapolis, USA – 27 June 2020

 Julian’s Mongolia talk delighted our frequently-jaded camera club here in the Washington DC area.
 He has succeeded in the ultimate goal of travel photography: not just bringing the place to the viewer, but bringing the viewer to the place, instilling a sense of presence and immediacy that brings that distant land to life.
 His talk drew lots of interested questions from a very engaged audience; he talked about equipment, composition, lighting, exposure, and all the technical aspects of his craft, against a background of history and cultural awareness.
 We look forward to having him back for a future talk on a similarly thrilling topic.